Wail al-Shehri: Background

 Wail al-Shehri and his younger brother Waleed were from Khamis Mushait in the Asir province, which is an impoverished area in southwestern Saudi Arabia, along the Yemeni border.
 Al-Shehri was born in Annams, and grew up in the Um Saraar neighborhood in Khamis Mushait.
 He had ten brothers and one sister.
 Several of al-Shehri's brothers joined the Saudi military, while his uncle may have been a major in the army and director of logistics.
 Al-Shehri's father, Mohammed Ali Asgley Al Shehri, worked as a car dealer.
 On weekends, the family often spent time together at the Red Sea.
 The family strictly adhered to the Wahabi school of Islam, which forbids many elements of modernity.
 As such, the al-Shehri family did not have satellite television or Internet, nor did his parents permit music or contact with girls.
-Some of Wail al-Shehri's elder brothers had visited the United States and could speak English; however, he knew little English.
+Some of Wail al-Shehri's elder brothers had visited the United States and could speak English, but Wail himself knew little English.

 During high school and college, al-Shehri was deeply religious and attended Al-Seqley Mosque, which his family had built as the local mosque.
 Al-Shehri also frequented government-supported religious camps in Saudi Arabia.
 At this time, there were strong religious feelings in Saudi Arabia, especially in the Asir region.
 Many young people in the region idolized Osama bin Laden, who had family ties to the area.
 Al-Shehri's father was a friend of Bin Laden's father, Mohammed bin Awad bin Laden.
 Ahmed al-Nami and Saeed al-Ghamdi, who were both hijackers on United Airlines Flight 93, came from the same area in Saudi Arabia as the Shehri family.

 After graduating from Abha teachers college in 1999, Wail al-Shehri took a job as an elementary school physical education teacher at the Khamis Mushait airbase.
 Five months into the job, al-Shehri took leave due to mental illness and depression.
 Rather than conventional therapy, al-Shehri sought consultation with Muslim clerics, and hoped that a visit to Medina would help.
 His treatment involved verses from the Qur'an read to him by a sheikh.
 He traveled to Medina together with Waleed.
 After the September 11 attacks, others recalled seeing the al-Shehri brothers in Medina.